Hearty Winter Beef Stew with Red Wine and Rosemary

 how to cook beef stew on the stove

-Set aside the browned meat and deglaze your pot with a little splash of red wine.
+• Set aside the browned meat and deglaze your pot with about 1/4 cup splash of dry red wine or beef stock.
 Get your wooden spoon and pick up all those good brown bits up from the bottom of the pan.
-Add in just another dash of cooking oil if needed so we can toss in our vegetables.

 What is the best red wine for beef stew?